-Individuals are required to identify new conflicts of interest arising out of the activities/services that they perform and engage in the process to notify line management upon identifying any potential conflict.
+10.4.
+Employee(s): Each employee is required to identify new conflicts of interest arising out of the activities/services that they perform and engage in the process to notify line management upon identifying any potential conflict.

-The Company’s Conflicts Officer is the Head of Compliance who is responsible for the day to day management of the implementation of this policy.
-In particular he or/ his delegate, is responsible for:
+10.5.
+Compliance Department: The Company’s Compliance officer (also “Conflicts Officer”) is responsible for the day to day management of the implementation of this policy.
+In particular, the Compliance department is responsible for: